Merry Everything Sign

 It’s basically enough for you to see the design and trace over it with a sharpie, paint, or even a paint pen.

 I went over it with some red sample paint I had on hand.
 To be honest, I’m not a huge fan of the color.
 It’s a bit too maroon-ish but I was too impatient to go get some new paint so I just used what I had.
 I think it works okay but honestly still may go over it one day with a different shade of red.

-I think I went over everything 2 times with my detail paint brush.
-Once it was completely dry I distressed the entire sign with 220 grit sandpaper to give it an vintage look and feel.
+I think I went over everything 2 times with my detail paintbrush.
+Once it was completely dry I distressed the entire sign with 220 grit sandpaper to give it a vintage look and feel.

 Since I used items I already had, this project actually cost me $0.
 Not too shabby for a large sign that brings some holiday cheer to our mantel.